jeffgbutler/TanzuWorkshops/dotnetcore/01_BasicCSharpMicroservice.md

-# PCF Basics with .Net Core 3.x and Redis
+# Basic Microservice with .Net Core 3.x

 This exercise will cover the following: